chickendrop89/magisk-swapspace/README.md

 - [Linux documentation on virtual memory subsystem](https://docs.kernel.org/admin-guide/sysctl/vm.html)

-Using `swap` on older eMMC/UFS chips is **not recomended** and could result in highly reduced lifespan ⚠️
+Using on-disk `swap` on older eMMC or UFS chips is **not recomended** and could result in highly reduced lifespan ⚠️ Lower the swappiness to make the it less agressive!

 ## Requirements
 - Magisk 20.4+